mattanikiej/first-web-app/README.md

 # First Web App
 This is the first webapp I created for Dr. Murillo.
-It utilizes the plasma properties package created by him and his grad students and can be found here: https://github.com/lukestanek/plasma_properties_package
+This was created during my Freshman year, and I had to teach myself Python and the Dash framework entirely on my own.
+The app utilizes the plasma properties package created by Dr. Murillo and his grad students, and can be found here: https://github.com/lukestanek/plasma_properties_package.
+The app uses that package to get points for each graph.
+The graphs can be manipulated by changing the variable, axes, and ranges for the axes.